 Current Hughes group: Arindam Pramanik (post-doc), Stacey Jones (clinical fellow), Sophie Hebden (MSc project student), Louis Mcloughlin (MSc by research)

-Hughes group alumni: Waleed Al Amri (PhD with TAH, now senior scientist Royal Hospital, Muscat, Oman), Robyn Broad (PhD with TAH, now scientist at Adaptimmune), James Thorne (post-doc with TAH, now group leader in Leeds), Baek Kim (MD with TAH, now consultant breast surgeon), Rebecca Millian-Slater (MD with TAH, now consultant pathologist), Eldo Verghese (PhD with TAH, now consultant pathologist), Vicky Cookson (post-doc with TAH, now senior post-doc Sheffield), Laura Smith (post-doc with TAH, then group leader in Leeds), Brian Hogan (MD with TAH, now consultant breast surgeon), Noha Gwili (MD with TAH, now Assistant Lecturer at University of Alexandria), Stacey Jones (MD with TAH, now breast surgeon), Diana Baxter (PhD with TAH, now post-doc in Barcelona), Fiona Langlands (MD with TAH, now consultant breast surgeon)
+Hughes group alumni: Waleed Al Amri (PhD with TAH, now senior scientist Royal Hospital, Muscat, Oman), Robyn Broad (PhD with TAH, now scientist at Adaptimmune), James Thorne (post-doc with TAH, now Associate Prof in Leeds), Baek Kim (MD with TAH, now consultant breast surgeon), Rebecca Millian-Slater (MD with TAH, now consultant pathologist), Eldo Verghese (PhD with TAH, now consultant pathologist), Vicky Cookson (post-doc with TAH, now senior post-doc Sheffield), Laura Smith (post-doc with TAH, then group leader in Leeds), Brian Hogan (MD with TAH, now consultant breast surgeon), Noha Gwili (MD with TAH, now Assistant Lecturer at University of Alexandria), Stacey Jones (MD with TAH, now breast surgeon), Diana Baxter (PhD with TAH, now post-doc in Barcelona), Fiona Langlands (MD with TAH, now consultant breast surgeon)

 - BA Hons